How to Get a Quote for Your New Home or Renovation

 • Poor communication.

-If you see any of these red flags in a quote and it’s probably a good idea to stay away from the service provider who offered it.
+If you see any of these red flags in a quote, it’s probably a good idea to stay away from the service provider who offered it.
 Once you’re happy with a building quote, you can go ahead and choose a builder for your renovation.

 Now, you’ll need to start buying products for your new home and you’ll find it all here at Ross’s Discount Home Centre.
-We stock a huge range of kitchen bathroom and laundry products, including sinks, basins, vanities, cabinets and tapware.
-We also stock tiles, doors and windows, appliances and much more.
-Really, everything you need for your new home can be found right here under the one roof!
+We stock a huge range of kitchen cabinets, laundry cabinets, and bathroom products, including kitchen sinks, bathroom basins, vanities, and tapware.
+We also stock tiles, hybrid flooring, doors and windows, appliances, and much more.
+Really, everything you need for your new home can be found right here under one roof!
 Drop by our showroom in Guildford or check out our online store to find out more about what we offer.

-Whether you’re renovating your home or building a new one, you will need a building quote from service providers.
-When accepted, this quote will form the basis of an agreement between you and your service provider regarding your building/renovation project.
+Whether you’re renovating your home or building a new one, obtaining a detailed building quote is a crucial first step.
+This quote, once accepted, serves as the foundation of an agreement between you and your service provider, outlining the scope and cost of your renovation or build.